stjude-smc/sync_device_32/sphinx_docs/cpp/architecture.rst

 Overview
 --------

-The sync_device_32 firmware is built on the Arduino Due platform using the SAM3X8E ARM Cortex-M3 microcontroller.
+The microsync firmware is built on the Arduino Due platform using the SAM3X8E ARM Cortex-M3 microcontroller.
 The firmware provides microsecond-precision timing control for microscope synchronization with a focus on safety, reliability, and performance.

 System Architecture
 -------------------